Yandex Cloud

 1. Under Audit trails in the Query interface, select Analytical as the data analysis type.
 In the list of data bindings, select audit-trails-test-object_storage.

-2. Select a query to Object Storage data from the list and click Run.
+2. Select the query to Object Storage data from the list and click Run.

 You can do the following with analytical query results:

-• Download them through the Query UI by clicking Export.
+• Download them through the Query user interface by clicking Export.

 • Save them to an Object Storage bucket.